 Once you nail it in place, you will still see a noticeable gap.
 So, instead of nailing the molding into place and trying to caulk it, the relief cut will form a shape around the curve or slant in the ceiling.
 This cut should be done when there is a large area of space that is uneven.
 Otherwise, using caulk will be a better choice.

 The best way to approach this is to have backup pieces of crown molding in case the molding is damaged or cut inappropriately.
-This method will involve much precision in drawing the shape of the line onto the crown molding and cutting it.
+This method will involve much precision in scribing the shape of the line onto the crown molding and cutting it.

-Once you have drawn the slant or curve onto the molding, you will need to make the cut next.
+Once you have scribed the slant or curve onto the molding, you will need to make the cut next.
 You can make the cut with a table saw, jigsaw, or coping saw.
 Whatever saw you use, you will need to make sure that the cut is smooth as possible.
 You can sand it if necessary.

 After making the cut, you will need to position the molding against the ceiling.
 If it fits snuggly, this is perfect, and you can proceed with nailing and gluing the molding into place.
 Otherwise, you will need to cut and sand the molding until the molding and the ceiling fit together like a hand in a glove.